 Are you ready to switch your dog to a raw diet?
 Enter your dog's weight and pick the most appropriate lifestage to find out how much raw dog food your pooch is going to need.

-Split daily feeding recommendation into your preferred number of meals per day for your dog.
+Split the daily feeding recommendation into your preferred number of meals per day for your dog.
+Portion guidelines are based on raw feeding recommendations used by many Canadian raw food brands.

-Remember that these are a great guideline for raw feeding, but don't be afraid to make adjustments as needed to best suit your dog's unique nutritional and energy needs.
+This calculator provides a helpful starting point for raw feeding, but don’t hesitate to make small adjustments to suit your dog’s unique energy levels, body condition, and lifestyle.

 New to raw feeding?
 Check out our complete Raw Dog Food Guide for Beginners.

 Some dogs don't perfectly fit the mould of their breed, age, or size, so adjustments may be needed to maintain healthy weight and energy levels.
-Start modifying feeding guidelines in small increments and monitor their weight and growth.
-Large portion changes too quickly can lead to unwanted weight gain or digestive problems.
+Find your base with a raw dog food calculator and make modifications to feeding guidelines in small increments, and monitor their weight and growth.
+Large portions that change too quickly can lead to unwanted weight gain or digestive problems.

 © 2021 Homes Alive Ltd. All Rights Reserved.